ssardina-agts/agtcity-sarl-mw/README.md

 # SARL Middleware for Agents in the City 2018+

-This is the SARL Middleware infrastructure to control an agent team in the [Agents in City Contest](https://multiagentcontest.org/2018/) from the Multi Agent Contest.
+This is the SARL Middleware infrastructure (MW) to control an agent team in the [Agents in City Contest](https://multiagentcontest.org/2018/) from the Multi Agent Contest.
 In particular, this is the MW for the [RMIT 2018+ version of the game and server](https://github.com/ssardina-agts/agtcity-server), which brings back items in shops as the 2017 edition.

+The MW can be used to develop SARL agent controllers for Agents in City, providing convenient capacities and skills to sense and act in the game server.

 You can see the infrastructure working by clicking on the following video:

 [![click to watch video](https://multiagentcontest.org/2016/banner.jpg)](https://youtu.be/nFR7Strp9ms).

 **Version convention**: `Major.Minor.<SARL Version>`.
 For example, 1.3.0.8.6 is version 1.3 for SARL 0.8.6.

-This framework can be accessible via JitPack at https://jitpack.io/#com.github.ssardina-agts/agtcity-sarl-mw by adding the corresponding dependency and repository on the `pom.xml` (see below).
+This framework can be [accessible via JitPack](https://jitpack.io/#com.github.ssardina-agts/agtcity-sarl-mw) by adding the corresponding dependency and repository on the `pom.xml` (see below).

 See general [HOWTO SARL Projects](https://gist.github.com/ssardina/43d6e6f469921e5f692b37304f952d43) guide and [SARL FAQ and Issues](https://gist.github.com/ssardina/ba59838bd6f2c2a64896e79533f35054).